pltod/hb-nodejs-2014/week0/task2/README.md

 # Architecture Notes

-* db layer is designed as separate module

-* it has test suite that can be runned as follows:
+* db layer is designed as separate module.
+It has test suite that can be runned as follows:

 > go in db folder and run ```npm i```

 > run ```npm test```

+* Connection logic to server is encapsulated inside client/client-api-connector.js

+> in such way it is reused in command line program and in a test suite